Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Introduction

-Almost all the previous results tackle the Problem (\ref{OP}) or its empirical form by estimating the expected mean of a random variable (such as gradient) based on the empirical mean estimator or its variants, and then adding random noise to achieve ($\epsilon$,$\delta$)-differential privacy.
-They all assume that either the loss function is $O(1)$-Lipschitz \cite{nesterov2018lectures} or each data sample has bounded $\ell_2$ or $\ell_\infty$ norm explicitly, which restricts the sensitivity (see Definition \ref{sensitivity}) in order to establish the DP guarantee of their algorithms.
-However, the quality of the empirical mean is sensitive to data outliers, especially when the data are heavy-tailed\footnote{Heavy-tailed data, in which the data outliers would be sampled with higher probability than data called ``light-tailed'' \cite{gorbunov2020stochastic}.
-We do not assume the data to be ``light-tails'', i.e., sub-Gaussian distribution meaning that for random vector $\eta$ and $b\geq 0$, if there exists $\mathbb{E}[\eta]$ and variance $\sigma$, $\mathbb{P}\{\|\eta-\mathbb{E}[\eta]\|_2\geq b\}\leq 2\exp{(-b^2/(2\sigma^2))}$.} \cite{lugosi2019mean}.
-This situation widely exists in real world such as in biomedical engineering and finance \cite{ibragimov2015heavy}.
+Almost all the previous results tackle the Problem (\ref{OP}) or its empirical form by estimating the mean of a random variable (such as gradient) based on the empirical mean estimator or its variants, and then adding random noise to achieve ($\epsilon$,$\delta$)-differential privacy.
+They all assume that either the loss function is $O(1)$ or $O(L)$-Lipschitz or each data sample is bounded $\ell_2$ or $\ell_\infty$ norm explicitly \citep{wang2020differentially}, which restricts the sensitivity (see Definition \ref{sensitivity}) in order to establish the DP guarantee of their algorithms.
+However, the quality of the empirical mean is sensitive to data outliers, especially when the data are heavy-tailed\footnote{Heavy-tailed data refers to the data where outliers can be sampled with higher probability than data called ``light-tailed'' \citep{gorbunov2020stochastic}.
+We do not assume the data to be ``light-tails'', i.e., sub-Gaussian distribution meaning that for random vector $\eta$ and $b\geq 0$, if there exists $\mathbb{E}[\eta]$ and variance $\sigma$, $\mathbb{P}\{\|\eta-\mathbb{E}[\eta]\|_2\geq b\}\leq 2\exp{(-b^2/(2\sigma^2))}$.} \citep{lugosi2019mean}.
+This situation widely exists in the real world such as in biomedical engineering and finance \citep{ibragimov2015heavy}.
 Heavy-tailed data could lead to a very large empirical mean and thus ruin the above assumptions.
 This could cause big oscillations in the convergence trajectories, which may even lead to divergence.